 Around a third of the crematorium's gross expenditure relates to employees, including pay, national insurance and pensions.
 The crematorium operates within an approved establishment and the respective budget heading is based on this establishment.

-The pay award for 2019/20 has been agreed at 2% as per the national employers offer.
-Salaries figures for 2020/21 onwards have also had a 2% annual pay award assumption built in.
+The pay award for 2021/22 is still awaiting confirmation.
+However, salaries figures for 2021/22 onwards have a 2% annual pay award assumption built in.